 Using information contained within a child’s GP records, GP Connect aims to proactively identify children at risk of poor outcomes.

 GPs and health visitors will hold regular meetings to discuss identified children and agree an appropriate course of action so early help can be offered, if needed.

-The LEAP Health Team are not looking from involvement from wider partners currently.
+The LEAP Health Team is not looking for involvement from wider partners currently.